Last Updated on February 25, 2023

 Also, don’t forget to grab the incredible North Carolina barbecue served at the Switzerland Café!

-Mt.
-Mitchell is the highest point east of the Mississippi at 6,684 feet and is a short 20-minute drive from Crabtree falls.
-If you aren’t tired from Crabtree Falls, head to the top of Mount Mitchell via a short 0.25-mile paved trail for panoramic views.
+Mount Mitchell State Park manages is the highest peak east of the Mississippi at 6,684 feet and is a short 20-minute drive from the Crabtree falls trailhead.
+If you aren’t tired from Crabtree Falls hike, head to the top of Mount Mitchell via a short 0.25-mile paved trail for panoramic views.

 Asheville is 45 minutes from Crabtree Falls and is likely your base for this trip.
 After hiking Crabtree Falls, you will probably work up an appetite and luckily, there are plenty of amazing restaurants back in Asheville.